top of page

 A Trapiche emerald is a rare variety of Emerald that shows a distinct six-rayed star pattern inside the stone.

+According to research and documentation from the Gemological Institute of America, this pattern forms during crystal growth, not after.
 The name “Trapiche” comes from a Spanish sugar mill wheel, which the pattern closely resembles — a central core with spokes radiating outward.

 How Does That Star Actually Form?

+This is where it gets interesting.
+As the emerald crystal grows, it doesn’t always grow uniformly.
+Instead, it develops in separate growth sectors — like slices of a pie.
 Between these sectors, impurities — often carbon-rich material — get trapped, forming those dark radial lines.

 So what you’re seeing isn’t a pattern added later…it’s literally a map of how the crystal formed.

-This is something GIA has highlighted repeatedly: inclusions don’t always reduce value —sometimes, they define the gemstone.
+This is something GIA has highlighted repeatedly: inclusions don’t always reduce value — sometimes, they define the gemstone.

 Diagram of Trapiche emerald growth stages showing hexagonal crystal seed, sector growth, impurity trapping, and pattern formation.